mindthstudio/sttheme/README.md

 # Starling Feather 2.1.0 + free theme
-this is feather free theme this theme emulate from bootstrap
+this is feather free theme this theme emulate from flaty ui

 you can see demo here http://....